-- Carry straight on towards the cottage for 25 metres (over a stream) and take a signposted footpath to the right over a stile, heading north-west.
+- Carry straight on towards the cottage for 25 metres (over a stream) and [!] take the a signposted footpath to the right, through a metal swing gate, heading north-west.

 - In 125 metres go through a field boundary and continue ahead (note the communication tower disguised as a tree on your right).
 This brings you in 175 metres to a car-wide unasphalted road.

 - Continue along the road, still heading north-west.
 In 70 metres, just beyond a large wooden shed, take the road fork to the left following the footpath sign, heading west.

 - Keep on this road, ignoring other possibilities.
 In 170 metres bend left with it (ignoring a signed footpath off to the right).
 You pass a pond on your right-hand side, then a house on your left, but keep on towards the barn sheds.
 When you reach these, veer to the right of the large shed ahead of you.